Her Campus Logo Her Campus Logo

 In the meantime, Ashoka serves as Diya’s refuge; it is a place where she can unobstructedly achieve her goals.
 Even though her life at home lies in stark contrast to the lives of most students who study here, she can put on a mask and blend perfectly.
 While Ashoka is not her real home, it is a comforting place where she can freely pursue her aspirations without the weight of societal expectations bearing down on her.
 It is a place through which she ultimately dreams of challenging the status quo and forging a path towards a future defined by freedom, equality, and opportunity.

 Mohadisa is a content writer at Her Campus.
-She is a freshman at Ashoka University.
+She is a sophomore at Ashoka University.
 Her intended major is psychology, with a minor in creative writing.
-When not studying, she can be found reading fiction, writing poetry, or walking around campus.
+When not studying or obsessing over extracurriculars, she can be found reading fiction, writing poetry, or walking around campus.